Louis-Aime/Milesian-calendar-VBA/README.md

 For old MacOS sheets, no date before 1 Jan 1904 can be handled.

 * MILESIAN_YEAR, MILESIAN_MONTH, MILESIAN_DAY: the Milesian date elements of an Excel date-time stamp.
+* MILESIAN_DATE (Year, Month, Day_in_month): the time stamp (at 00:00) of a Milesian date given by its elements.
 * MILESIAN_TIME: the time part of a time stamp; works with dates prior to 30/12/1899.
 The time is always the positive fractional part of the time stamp, even if the stamp is negative.
-* MILESIAN_DISPLAY (D) : a string that expresses a date in Milesian.
+* MILESIAN_DISPLAY (Date, Wtime) : a string that expresses a date in Milesian.
+If optional Wtime is *true* or missing, time part is added to string.
 * MILESIAN_MONTH_END : works like MONTH.END.
 * MILESIAN_MONTH_SHIFT : works like MONTH.SHIFT.